How To Fix iPhone Keyboard Lag After iOS 17.4 Update

 - Select iPhone Storage from the given options.

 Here, you can check which folders, such as media files, take up the maximum space and selectively delete them if needed.
+If you want to empty more space, I suggest trying an authentic cleaning tool.
+In my experience on this topic, I usually go for Intego Washing Machine because of its dedicated iOS and macOS cleaning system that helps me declutter my iPhone anytime I need to.

 4. Perform a Force Restart